 Add a crunchy twist to your dinner menu with our Black Sesame Seed Encrusted Salmon.
 Not only is the salmon bursting with flavor, but it’s packed full of hearty nutrition, too.
-This meal can be prepped and cooked in under 20 minutes, making it ideal for busy weeknights or a weekly meal prep.
-This recipe is a great way for the whole family to give salmon a try!
+This meal is easy to prepare, making it ideal for busy weeknights or a weekly meal prep.
+This recipe is a great way for the whole family to give salmon a try.
 Serve this over brown rice, quinoa, sorghum or freekeh, along with a side of fresh green veggies for an all around perfect, nutrient dense dinner.

 Are you looking for a tasty side to serve with this delicious salmon?
 We’ve got some great options listed below!

 Incorporating salmon into your diet is a wonderful way to add protein and healthy fats, but there’s a difference between the varieties you see at the grocery store.
-Wild salmon will have veining throughout, and it will be a bright red color, while farm-raised salmon will be a light pink color and have a slightly different nutrition content.
-It’s always preferred to eat the wild salmon if you have the choice, but if you can’t find it, then regular farm-raised salmon will be just fine.
+Wild salmon will have veining throughout, and it will be a bright red color, while farm-raised salmon will be a light pink color and have a slightly different nutritional content.
+We know salmon and other fish to be high in omega-3 fatty acids.
+Wild-caught salmon their omega-3 content is mainly from the algae and plankton found in their diet.
+In farm-raised salmon, their omega-3 levels depend on the feed that they eat.
+The feed is mainly plants and grains and new varieties are being developed with more protein derived from grains such as soybeans .
+While it is always preferred to eat the wild salmon if you have the choice, if you can’t find it the regular farm-raised salmon will be just fine.